GENERAL IDEA "NAZI MILK GLASS", 1980

 Signed in marker on bottom of packaging

 6"H 4"W (Case)

 Additional images available by request.

 Note: This work was intended to be an open edition.
-However according to "General Idea Editions 1967-1995" it was not realized and only approximately is an 50 were actually produced.
+However according to "General Idea Editions 1967-1995" it was not realized and only approximately 50 were actually produced.
 This example is signed ‘General Idea’ on bottom of the packaging in marker.
 See page 139 for the complete listing.

 - Where does the inventory ship from?